Television in Uruguay: Regional

 Each of the departments of Uruguay contain at least one television station broadcasting from within its territory.
-Each station airs its own productions and content, with some exceptions such as Canal 8 from Cerro Largo Department, operated by Televisión Nacional del Uruguay and the public channel of Montevideo, TV Ciudad also considering itself as the only network with international coverage, which is also avialable in Chile and Argentina (as a cable channel).
+Each station airs its own productions and content, with some exceptions such as Canal 8 from Cerro Largo Department, operated by Televisión Nacional del Uruguay and the public channel of Montevideo, TV Ciudad also considering itself as the only network with international coverage, which is also available in Chile and Argentina (as a cable channel).